 There were 998,891 time-vested options granted in the year ended December 31, 2021.
 The options were granted solely to members of senior management.
 The exercise price of the options is equal to 115 percent of the fair market value of a share of our common stock as of the grant date.
 The options will vest 100 percent on the third anniversary of the respective grant date and expire ten years after the respective grant date.
 The fair value of each stock option grant was estimated on the date of grant using the Monte Carlo simulation-pricing model.
-The expected volatility of our common stock at the date of grant is estimated based on a historic volatility rate and the expected option life is calculated based on historical stock option experience as the best estimate of future exercise patterns.
+The expected volatility of our common stock at the date of grant is estimated based on a historical stock option experience as the best estimate of future exercise patterns.
 The dividend yield assumption is based on historical and anticipated dividend payouts.
 The risk-free interest rate assumption is based on observed interest rates consistent with the expected life of each stock option grant.